 - Provide youth (particularly those may be otherwise be involved in livestock-related conflict and urban criminality such as youth gangs) with a sense of inclusion and belonging through livelihoods, educational and vocational training support, alongside the provision of mental health and psychosocial support and addressing harmful socials and gender norms which undermine security and peacebuilding efforts.

-- Map infrastructure and service gaps, including water, education, health, and expand to issues of social cohesion and other factors influencing the sustainability of returns.
+- Map infrastructure and service gaps, including water, education, health, and expand to issues of social cohesion and other factors influencing sustainability of returns.

 - Strengthen basic service provision (including health, mental health and psychosocial support, GBV response, WASH and waste management) through support to local government and community groups and strengthening relationships and referral mechanisms between levels of government and with community committees.

 - Support communities and local governance systems to address land and property issues.

 - Provide Functional Adult Literacy (FAL) training to empower vulnerable communities with writing, reading, numeracy and life skills for immediate application in managing their small businesses, conflict management, active participation in decision making, becoming competitive in the ‘job market’ and enhancing self-confidence.

 - Support rehabilitation and construction of accessible and inclusive common market spaces.

 - Strengthen accessibility to micro-credit, with a particular focus on vulnerable groups, such as women and youth.

 - Promote returnees’ participation in community and peacebuilding processes on an equal basis with host communities.

 - Strengthen mechanisms for access to justice including informal justice mechanisms and their capacities to apply human rights in decision making.